 Slow Cooker BBQ Chicken Thighs is a flavorful, savory chicken recipe that is easy to prepare!
+Serve the BBQ chicken thighs directly on your plate, or shred it as a filling for chicken enchiladas or tacos.
 We enjoyed this chicken recipe with a red wine from the Jura region of France.

 Our meal plan this past Sunday definitely started with the wine in mind.